Information Theory

 Entropy

-Entropy measures the average amount of surprise (or information) in a probability distribution:
+Entropy is the expected self-information: the average amount of surprise (or information) the receiver picks up per draw from a probability distribution:

 A distribution where one outcome has probability 1.0 has zero entropy (no surprise).
 A uniform distribution over many outcomes has maximum entropy (maximum uncertainty).
 When a language model is confident about the next token, the entropy of its output distribution is low.
 When it is uncertain, entropy is high.
 Code Fragment A.4.1 below puts this into practice.